sve2-2021ss/project-FelixStumvoll/README.md

 ## Remaining Tasks

 One of the main task going into the project is to extend the functionality of the services.
 Since they were only implemented to try out the covered technologies, they are pretty bare bone at the moment.

-An additional improvement will be the introduction of helm to better manage the deployment of the services.